anvaka/npmgraph.an/README.md

 # npmgraph.an

 [Visualization of npm](http://npm.anvaka.com) shows dependency graph of an npm package.
+Note, due to https://github.com/anvaka/npmgraph.an/issues/1 the current status of packages is not accurate.

 # Screenshots